View Document Text

 • Hourly Financial And Retirement Planning Engagements

-The Adviser provides financial analysis and retirement planning services for
+The Advisor provides financial analysis and retirement planning services for

 clients who need advice on a limited scope.
 The hourly rate for limited scope